 - Do not post photos or videos of you or your friends.

 - Do not accept files or downloads from people you don't know.

 - Be wary of online friends who want to meet in person.

 - Limit your online list of friends to people you actually know.

 - Consider password-protecting or limiting access to your social networking page or account.

 - Before participating in social networking, review the safety and privacy policies.

-- Report any problems to the Webmaster, moderator or, if needed, to the local police.
+- Report any problems to the webmaster, moderator, or, if needed, local police.